-- Prior to December 31, 2004, contributions could be deferred from executive officers' monthly salary and from their half-month bonus. - Prior to December 31, 2004, non-employee directors could defer retainer and meeting fees quarterly.
-Assets from the discontinued UPS Retirement Plan for Outside Directors were transferred to the 2004 and Before Salary Deferral Feature in 2003. - No contributions were permitted after December 31, 2004.
+- Prior to December 31, 2004, contributions could be deferred from executive officers' monthly salary and from their halfmonth bonus. - Prior to December 31, 2004, non-employee directors could defer retainer and meeting fees quarterly.
+Assets from the

 2005 and Beyond Salary Deferral Feature